oarepo/data-renderer/README.md

 ## What the component does

-``DataRendererComponent`` is a component that iterates a tree of definitions and converts the definition into Vuejs component.
+``DataRendererComponent`` is a component that iterates a layout tree and converts the layout into Vuejs component.
 Without any settings, the created component tree will look like:

 ```pug